richtastic/ff/src/3DR/wiki/app.md

 		- scale cam be an optimized check (~3 sizes w/ maxima check?)

 - MAPPING ROW LINES -> ON ROLL-AROUND SHOULD GO TO FIRST ACTUALLY USED ROW

+- allow 'loop' around for scenes with epipole interrior [or some lines wont get matched]
+	- (copy) top / bottom explicitly
+	- modulo 0 when -1 or +hei

 - F MATCHING